minishift/minishift-addons/add-ons/grafana/README.md

 An addon that will deploy grafana with hawkular and prometheus datasources.
 It requires to connect to hawkular-metrics, provided by management-infra addon.

-Verify you have installed these addons, by following the [general readme](../../Readme.adoc#download-and-use-community-add-ons).

 ## Deploy grafana
 To deploy grafana do: